obricks/open-source-architecture/terminology.md

 We list here all the terms :
 * that are related to new pratices in architecture, design, urbanism and more generally creative industries
-* that involve the fact that more that one creator design a projects
+* that involve the fact that more that one creator design a project
 * and that project can be reusable and improved by many.